sujmurth/Junos_Service_Health_-Heuristic_Package/README.md

 ## Validation Target

-For `VPN-4003`, the expected result is that Junos `node-19` service health moves from collection failures to meaningful service symptoms.
+For `VPN-4003`, the expected result is that Junos `node-19` service health moves from collection to meaningful service symptoms.

 That is a correct service health outcome.
 It means CNC collected the metric and evaluated the health expression, rather than failing to collect the feed.